 The trend choice of washed, wrinkled or embossed linen could be found for the bedroom, the table and bath, curtains, lighting and even as upholstery for furniture.
 It’s really the “washed, wrinkled or embossed” aspect added to a variety of materials that matters.
 In addition, the trend of 100% locally produced remains the center of importance.
 The combination of locally produced and a relaxed look links to our renewed interest in nature and human needs—mental, physical and spiritual.

-Here’s a short list of several brands who displayed their textile collections that respond to the need for such a relaxed lifestyle: Tell me More, House in Style, Dirty Linen, Loft by BiancoPerla, Hamam, Himla AB, Libeco Home and Vandyck.
+Here’s a shortlist of several brands that displayed their textile collections that respond to the need for such a relaxed lifestyle: Tell me More, House in Style, Dirty Linen, Loft by BiancoPerla, Hamam, Himla AB, Libeco Home and Vandyck.

 You also might be interested in an article by The Chalkboard, a guide to living well, entitled Detox Your Sleep: Uncomfortable Questions to Ask about your Bedroom.